Ministry-of-Plugins/demo-reset-pro/readme.txt

 *   The website should not be a WordPress multisite.
 *   If both the Demo Reset Free and Pro plugins are installed on the same website, neither will activate until one is uninstalled.

+### Installing via the WordPress Admin Area:

+*   If the free version is currently installed, deactivate and delete it before proceeding.
+*   Download the Pro plugin ZIP file you purchased from your Ministry of Plugins account.
+*   In your WordPress dashboard, go to Plugins ▸ Add New ▸ Upload Plugin.
+*   Choose the ZIP file from your computer and click Install Now.
+*   Once the installation is complete, click Activate on the Plugins screen.
+*   Navigate to the License page of the plugin and enter your license key to activate it.
+*   That is it — your Pro plugin is now ready to use.

-### Installation
+### Installing via FTP

+*   If the free version is currently installed, deactivate and delete it before proceeding.
+*   Download the Pro plugin ZIP file you purchased from your Ministry of Plugins account and unzip it on your computer.
-*   Method 1: Install and activate the Demo Reset plugin via the WordPress Plugin Installer.
+*   Connect to your website via FTP and upload the unzipped plugin folder to the wp-content/plugins/ directory.
-*   Method 2: Download the Demo Reset plugin zip, extract it, and upload its contents to the wp-content/plugins/ directory.
-Then, activate the plugin from the Plugins page in the WordPress Admin area.
+*   Log in to your WordPress dashboard and activate the plugin from the Plugins screen.
+*   Go to the License page of the plugin and enter your license key to activate it.
+*   That is it — your Pro plugin is now ready to use.

 ### Notes